slockton24/6.s079-college-rankings/README.md

 The 5 data files we used are in the data/ directory

+The code to compute correlations and compare admission statistics and rankings is in the correlations directory.
+There is a seperate README there that described how to run various files and produce different visualizations of our analysis.

 To run the files, either clone or download the entire directory and install any required dependencies.
 Then simply run the Jupyter Notebook or Python file, whichever is preferred.